 5. It’s one of the oldest stadiums as well

 Back in the early 20th century, the RFU didn’t have its own stadium and used to play at other venues such as Crystal Palace.
-The major success of their games and the sold-out stadiums made them realize that owning their own stadium would be very benficial.
+The major success of their games and the sold-out stadiums made them realize that owning their own stadium would be very beneficial.

-Therefore, some leading members of the governing body of the sport decided to purchase some land with a total area of 10.25 acre (4 hectares) for £5,500 in 1907 with the goal of building their own stadium.
+Therefore, some leading members of the governing body of the sport decided to purchase some land with a total area of 10.25 acres (4 hectares) for £5,500 in 1907 with the goal of building their own stadium.

 Shortly after, the construction started and the original version of Twickenham Stadium was completed in 1909!